jhnrckmnznrs/jhnrckmnznrs.github.io/research.md

 tags = ["syntax", "code"]
 +++

-# CIP GRADUATE FELLOW
+# CIP GRADUATE FELLOWSHIP
 ~~~
 <div align="justify">
-As a dedicated CIP Fellow stationed at the QuICMaPP Facility, I have engaged in a diverse range of tasks and initiatives, leveraging my skills and expertise in the field.
+Embarking my journey as a CIP Fellow stationed at the QuICMaPP Facility, I have actively participated in a diverse range of tasks and initiatives, leveraging my skills and expertise in the field.
 Here are some key highlights:
 <ol>
   <li>
     Object Detection Model Training and Hyperparameter Tuning